Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 If you want an OSoS key to have completely customized behavior, add the following callback to your `keymap.c`.
 It is called before any OSoS processing takes place.
 Returning `false` skips the default One Shot on Steroids behavior and prevents further processing of the key event.

-Here is an example of two use-cases: completely replacing the behavior of an OSoS key, and modifying the context before processing the key normally.
+Here is an example of two use cases: completely replacing the behavior of an OSoS key, and modifying the context before processing the key normally.

 ```c
 bool is_oneshot_on_steroids_custom_behavior(uint16_t keycode, keyrecord_t* record) {